 - Teen Pilot Claims World Record In Round-The-Globe Solo Trip

 - Messi scores winner as Argentina beats Uruguay in World Cup qualifying

-- Donald Trump realises India has been ‘force for good’ in world: Senior White House official
+- Donald Trump realizes India has been ‘force for good in the world: Senior White House official

-- MQM chief Altaf Hussain calls Pakistan’ cancer for entire world’
+- MQM chief Altaf Hussain calls Pakistan’ cancer for the world as a whole.‘

 Analysis – BBC Scotland reporter Richard Wilson: